 - If you are adding woody herbs, add them now.

 - Cover and simmer for at least an hour, adding a tin of borlotti beans during the last 10 minutes.
 The soup should look quite rich and thick.
-If it’s watery consider adding some crushed pasta and cooking for another 10 minutes.
 Adjust the seasoning and leave it to stand for 10 minutes before serving.

-- If you are adding leafy herbs, you can add them at the last minute along with some grated or shaved parmesan.
+- If you are adding leafy herbs, you can add them at the last minute along with an extra slug of olive oil and some grated or shaved parmesan.